josephmate/OdinCodeBrowser/README.md

 # Odin Code Browser

-This project attempts to create a completely static website of your source code, implementing navigate using anchors and links.
-The goal is to be as good as navigating code as in Intellij.
+This project attempts to create a completely static website of your source code, that navigates all the down to the depth of the JDK.
+The goal is to navigate as well as Intellij.
-See a sample by starting navigation from
+Try it youself by navigating from
 [Apache Commons Text's StringEscapeUtils](https://josephmate.github.io/OdinCodeBrowser/commons-text_1.9/org/apache/commons/text/StringEscapeUtils.html).

 # Motivation